wp-plugins/envira-gallery-lite/readme.txt

 Envira Gallery is absolutely, positively the [best responsive WordPress gallery plugin](http://enviragallery.com/?utm_source=orgrepo&utm_medium=link&utm_campaign=WordPress) on the market.
 It is fast, flexible and allows you to create insanely powerful responsive WordPress galleries with half of the effort.
 Envira Gallery gets out of your way so you can showcase your content in beautiful and powerful ways.

 == Changelog ==

+= 1.0.8 =
+* Fixed bug where URLs would not switch over if migrating to a new site.
+* Fixed bug with image uploader and WordPress 3.9.
+* Fixed bug with Quicktags duplicating for image uploaded with the drag-and-drop uploader.

 = 1.0.7 =
 * Don’t crop images where the original and destination dimensions match.